mebubo/reading-list/PROMPT.md

 hello world
 ```

+Read all the code in all the files carefully, it is very important and I know that you can do it.
+After having finished reading the files, give me the list of the files with an approximate line count next to each filename.

 After the tripple dash, the actual contents of the files follows.

-Read them and acknowledge with a simple "ack".
-I will give you a task later.
-No handholding.
-No extra explanations.
-Short answers and code.
-We are pros.

 ---